 GeneLab sequencing standards

 The Sample Processing Lab uses NGS capabilities to process samples returned to Earth from space.
 All the standard protocols used for nucleic acid and protein extraction, library preparation, and RNA sequencing have been established in collaboration with the scientific community through GeneLab’s Analysis Working Groups.
-These standard operating procedures include sample extraction, library generation, internal and external controls and sequencing parameters, and will soon be publically available on the GeneLab website.
+These standard operating procedures include sample extraction, library generation, internal and external controls and sequencing parameters, and will soon be publicly available on the GeneLab website.
 To ensure consistency across all spaceflight biology experiments, once a protocol is established and verified for a particular tissue type, that same protocol is performed on every sample from every experiment containing that tissue type.

 All newly processed omics data hosted on GeneLab are carefully curated to include all essential metadata associated with each spaceflight experiment.
 Meticulous curation and organization of data allows users to easily navigate through datasets and identify key information necessary for accurate interpretation of results.
 The SPL team has perfected their RNA sequencing protocols and are currently working on metagenomics and DNA sequencing procedures.